jmprathab/MyHome/CONTRIBUTING.md

 # Contributing

-Firstly, thanks for taking time to contribute to this reporitory!
+Firstly, thanks for taking time to contribute to this repository!
 People like you power this open source community.

 Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.